'Until the nineteenth century, barkcloth was a vital material in the social, cultural and ritual lives of Pacific islanders.'

 Dr Andy Mills, a research associate working on the project, has been tasked with investigating the provenance of the collection.
-Sadly, much of what was known of the Hunterian collection's origins when the museum moved from the East End of Glasgow to Gilmorehill in the 1870s.
+Sadly, much of what was known of the Hunterian collection's origins was lost when the museum moved from the East End of Glasgow to Gilmorehill in the 1870s.

 Dr Mills has been reviewing old documentation such as an 1813 museum guide to understand what was on display back then.